sugaryourcoffee/secondhand/doc/setting-up-secondhand-development-environment.md

 The description how to add the ssh-key to the github account is nicely described here [adding a new SSH key to your account](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account#adding-a-new-ssh-key-to-your-account).

+Note: I have encountered a problem by issuing the command `git push`, that I was asked to provide username and password.
+This was because for what reason ever the `.git/config` file contained the URL *https://github.com/sugaryourcoffee/secondhand.git* instead of *git@github.com:sugaryourcoffee/secondhand.git*